anaibol/awesome-serverless/README.md

 * [Azure Data Engineering](https://www.manning.com/books/azure-data-engineering) - A book that teaches the architectural, operational, and data management techniques that power cloud-based data infrastructure built on the Microsoft Azure platform
 * [AWS Security](https://www.manning.com/books/aws-security) - A guide to solving common AWS security issues.
 * [Kubernetes Native Microservices with Quarkus, and MicroProfile](https://www.manning.com/books/kubernetes-native-microservices-with-quarkus-and-microprofile) - An introduction to a modern approach to enterprise Java development using new tools designed for cloud-native applications.
+* [Pipeline as Code](https://www.manning.com/books/pipeline-as-code) - A hands-on experience on how to build CI/CD pipelines with Jenkins for cloud-native applications (including Serverless apps).

 ## Courses